3.3 Contextual Inquiry

 Helps Answer

-- What problems does the customer actually experience in their environment?
+- What problems does the participant actually experience in their environment?

-- What workarounds or substitute products is the customer already using?
+- What workarounds or substitute products is the participant already using?

 - How often does this problem happen in practice?

-- What does the customer know about the problem that they cannot easily put into words?
+- What does the participant know about the problem that they cannot easily put into words?

-- What steps make up the customer’s real workflow?
+- What steps make up the participant’s real workflow?

 Description

-Why observation produces different data than interviews.
-Customers can describe what they consciously do; they cannot describe the workarounds, sticky-note hacks, and tacit shortcuts they don’t notice themselves doing.
-A retrospective interview gets you the customer’s mental model of their work.
-A contextual inquiry gets you the work itself — including the parts the customer would never think to mention.
-Workarounds, environmental constraints, and interruptions only appear when you watch the work happen.
+Observation produces different data than interviews because participants can only describe what they consciously do; they cannot describe the workarounds, sticky-note hacks, and tacit shortcuts they don’t notice themselves doing.
+A retrospective interview gets you the participant’s mental model of their work.
+A contextual inquiry gets you the work itself — including the parts the participant would never think to mention.
+Workarounds, environmental constraints, and interruptions tend to appear only when you watch the work happen.

-Four operating principles.
-The Nielsen Norman Group’s articulation of contextual inquiry’s four principles is a useful summary of how the researcher behaves on-site.
+Contextual inquiry rests on four principles that describe how you behave on-site.
 Context means going to the real place where the work happens, not a conference room.
-Partnership means treating the session as a shared inquiry — the customer drives the work, the researcher follows and asks.
-Interpretation means voicing your reading of what you just saw and inviting the customer to confirm or correct it.
+Partnership means treating the session as a shared inquiry — the participant drives the work, you follow and ask.
+Interpretation means voicing your reading of what you just saw and inviting the participant to confirm or correct it.
 Focus means having a defined research question so you notice what matters and don’t drown in everything.

 The output is qualitative and small-sample.
-It produces hypotheses, not statistics — pair it with a downstream evaluative method (paper prototype, comprehension test, closed-ended survey) once the field data has shaped a hypothesis worth testing.
+It produces hypotheses, not statistics — pair it with a downstream evaluative method (Paper Prototyping, Comprehension Test, closed-ended survey) once the field data has shaped a hypothesis worth testing.

 How to